bdwashbu/ScalaAsm/README.md

 * Maybe you've wanted to learn assembly/x86?

 Scala x86 is a collaboration of all these concepts.
-Scala x86 can assemble x86 code and link this into a portable executable (PE) file for execution on windows 32 and soon to be 64-bit platforms.
+Scala x86 can assemble x86 code and link this into a portable executable (PE) file for execution on windows 32 and 64-bit platforms.

 #### Implementing x86